nikoladevelops/godot-blast-bullets-2d/README.md

 <summary><b>✨ What's New In Version 2.0</b></summary>

 - **Physics Interpolation**
-  Bullets will always appear smooth when this option is enabled, regardless of the device's physics tick rate or frame rate.
+  Bullets will always appear smooth when this option is enabled, regardless of the device's physics tick rate or refresh rate (perfect for monitors above 60Hz).

 - **Bullet Attachments**
   You can now attach particles, sprites, or any other nodes to bullets.
 These attachments move with the bullet and have their state saved and loaded automatically.